-- Briefly (about 90 seconds) immerse the bottle that holds the WetJet cleaning solution, upside-down, in a pan of boiling water far enough to cover the cap.
+- Turn the bottle that holds the WetJet cleaning solution upside-down and briefly (about 90 seconds) immerse it in a pan of boiling water far enough to cover the cap.

 - Remove the cap with a good, hard twist.
 Use nail clippers to snip off the locking tabs inside the cap.

 - Refill the bottle with water and a small amount of your favorite cleaning agent: white vinegar, a few drops of your favorite soap, lemon juice, bleach or tea tree oil.